gnapoles/lstcn/README.md

 ### Hyperparameter tuning

-Use walk forward cross-validation and grid search (or any suitable validation strategy from scikit-learn) for selecting the best-performing model:
+Use walk forward cross-validation and grid search (or any other suitable validation strategy from scikit-learn) for selecting the best-performing model:

 ```python
 tscv = TimeSeriesSplit(n_splits=5)